Finding the stable mechanism of ring solitons in two-dimensional Fermi superfluids: results of the ring soliton

 \subsection{Decay of ring solitons}

-Next it is natural to investigate what will happen when the ring dark soliton is not exactly located at equilibrium position $r_s$.
-It will be trivial if some dissipation immediately happens to ring soliton when its location is just slightly deviated from $r_s$, and make ring soliton decay.
-To check this, we carry out several time evolutions of ring soliton at different initial locations.
+Next, it is natural to investigate what will happen when the ring dark soliton is not exactly located at the equilibrium position $r_s$.
+It will be trivial if some dissipation immediately occurs to the ring soliton when its location is slightly deviated from $r_s$, and it will cause the ring soliton to decay.
+To check this, we carry out several time evolutions of the ring soliton at different initial locations.
 As shown in Fig.~\ref{Fig:left}, we prepare four zero-velocity ring solitons in different initial locations, namely $r_0k_F=6.0,7.0,7.2$ and $7.6$.
-To our surprise, we find different kind of dynamical oscillation behaviors of ring solitons.
-In panel (a), the initial radius $r_0$ of ring solitons is almost the order of its healing length displayed by the Friedel oscillation.
+To our surprise, we find different kinds of dynamical oscillation behaviors of ring solitons.
+In panel (a), the initial radius $r_0$ of the ring solitons is almost of the order of its healing length displayed by the Friedel oscillation.
 The ring soliton quickly decays into sound wave ripples in a short time.
-The dynamical behaviors of panel (b) and (c) are different from the case in panel (a), we firstly watch a few periodic oscillations of ring solitons around equilibrium position $r_s$.
-The oscillation period is around $40/E_F$, whose value is determined by some inner parameters of the system \cite{ScottPRL2011}.
-It seems that there is a dissipation phenomenon occur to ring solitons, which gradually increases their oscillation amplitude.
+The dynamical behaviors in panel (b) and (c) are different from those in panel (a), we first observe a few periodic oscillations of ring solitons around the equilibrium position $r_s$.
+The oscillation period is around $42/E_F$, and its value is determined by some inner parameters of the system \cite{ScottPRL2011}.
+It seems that a dissipation phenomenon occurs in ring solitons, which gradually increases their oscillation amplitude.
 This phenomenon could be clearly observed by some red dot-dashed vertical lines, which initially marks the location with the maximum oscillation amplitude.
-Finally the ring soliton of panel (b) totally decayed into sound ripples in its third oscillation period, while the one in panel (c) in its fourth period due to its relatively bigger initial position $r_0$ (or closer to $r_s$).
+Finally, the ring soliton in panel (b) totally decays into sound ripples in its third oscillation period, while the one in panel (c) in its fourth period due to its relatively bigger initial position $r_0$ (or closer to $r_s$).
 Different from other panels, the ring soliton in panel (d) experiences a longer oscillation time with a constant oscillation amplitude (marked by green dot-dashed lines).
-We carry out simulation to a long time ($tE_F=300$), whose value is almost twice of that in panel (c), while its $r_0$ is just slightly bigger than that in panel (c).
-We can not see any obvious variation of its oscillation amplitude, and no sound ripples are generated.
-This means that a non-zero oscillation radius is existent, in which there is no dissipation occur to ring soliton during its periodic oscillation.
-It is interesting to investigate the physical reason behind these different dynamical phenomena.
+We carry out the simulation for a long time ($tE_F=300$), whose value is nearly twice as large as that in panel (c), while its $r_0$ is just slightly larger than that in panel (c).
+No significant variation in its oscillation amplitude is observed, and no sound ripples are generated.
+We have checked that the ring soliton in panel (d) is still stable at time $tE_F=500$ (the green arrow in panel(e)), the life of ring soliton should be much longer and thus impossible to attain within the simulation duration.
+The rapidly increasing trend in the lifetime of the ring soliton in panel (e) indicates the existence of a critical oscillation radius, beyond which no dissipation occurs to the ring soliton during its periodic oscillation.
+It is of interest to explore the physical origins of these distinct dynamical phenomena.